LostArtefacts/TRX/docs/CONTRIBUTING.md

 - **With Docker**:

-    Make sure to install Docker and [just](https://github.com/casey/just), then run `just`.
+    Make sure to install Docker and [just](https://github.com/casey/just).
+    To see the list of all possible build targets, run `just -l`.
+To build the images, use the `just *-build-*` commands relevant to the game and platform you want to build for.
 The binaries should appear in the `build/` directory.
-    To see list of possible build targets, run `just -l`.

 - **Without Docker**:

-    This scenario is not officially supported, but you can see how it's done by examining the files in the `tools/docker/` directory for the external dependencies and `meson.build` for the local files, then tailoring your system to match the process.
+    This scenario is not officially supported, but you can see how it's done by examining the files in the `tools/*/docker/` directory for the external dependencies and `meson.build` for the local files, then tailoring your system to match the process.